abulka/lcodemaps/README.md

 # Boxes represent any namespace

 In Literate Code Maps diagrams, boxes can represent any Namespace/Component/File/Thing - not just Classes.
-Even files can be represented.
-Code Map diagrams boxes can represent:
+Even files can be represented as boxes in the diagram.
+Code Map diagrams boxes can thus represent:

 * classes
 * packages
 * functions
 * namespaces
 * files of any type e.g. HTML
-* Python module files
+* module files of Python/C/Go/etc
 * sub-systems
 * any architectural or deployment grouping
 * etc.